Mirza Masroor Ahmad: Khilafat Centenary

-On 27 May 2008, members of the community celebrated the 100 year anniversary of the establishment of Khilafat.
+On 27 May 2008, members of the community celebrated the hundredth anniversary of the establishment of Khilafat.
 Masroor Ahmad spoke at a large gathering of community members in the Excel Center in London, England and took a pledge from Ahmadis worldwide.
 This was relayed around the world via the community's television channel, Muslim Television Ahmadiyya International with a live link up to Qadian, India, the birthplace of Mirza Ghulam Ahmad and original global headquarters before the partition of India in 1947.

 A Jalsa Salana celebrating the centenary anniversary of the Caliphate was planned in Qadian for December 2008.
 This gathering was to mark the end of celebrations of the centenary.
 However, due to the Mumbai terrorist attacks in late November, and the resulting security situation, Masroor Ahmad cancelled his participation in the gathering at Qadian and returned to London.

-Response to controversies
+Political and religious positions

 Khalifatul Masih V at the International Bay'ah Ceremony 2007 wearing the green coat of Mirza Ghulam Ahmad.